The Grand Sumo Tournament — London

 Get your summer vibe on with a series of free live music performances in St Martin’s courtyard.
 Find a shady spot, pull up a deckchair, grab a cold one and chill.
 There will be music for a …

 St Martin’s Autumn Lectures confront some of the biggest issues of our time with a fascinating lineup of speakers.
-This year’s theme is Inspiration: The Influences That Have Shaped My …
+This year’s theme is Inspiration: The Influences that have Shaped My …

 Cheer on runners and get some Sunday sightseeing in at the same time.
 The Royal Parks Half Marathon passes a host of famous landmarks along its 13.1 mile route on closed roads.
 These include …